warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

     _Confirming deactivation_

-	This will deactivate the node.
-The process will take a couple minutes, during which Service Fabric will detect the non-functional node and rebalance the partitions and replicas across the remaining partitions.
+	Deactivation will take a couple minutes, during which Service Fabric will detect the non-functional node and rebalance the partitions and replicas across the remaining partitions.

 1. When Service Fabric Explorer reports that it has detected problems with the cluster, click the partition again.
 Confirm that the primary replica has been moved to another node.